25+ North Pole Facts: Discovering the Mysteries of The Arctic

 In 1958, the United States established a research station at the North Pole, known as the Arctic Station.
 The Station is used for scientific research and is equipped with staff year-round.

-The weather condition at the North Pole:
+The weather conditions Extreme at the North Pole

 The North Pole of our Earth experiences extreme weather conditions, with temperatures reaching as low as -58 degrees Fahrenheit or -%0 degrees Celsius in the winter and as high as 32 degrees Fahrenheit or 0 degrees Celsius in the summer.

-This specific region also experiences a long period of darkness during the winter months and also long periods of sunlight during the summer months.
+This specific region also experiences a long period of darkness during the winter months and long periods of sunlight during the summer months.

-There is no trace of land at the North Pole:
+There is no trace of land at the North Pole

 Though this place is full of ice, it is not as cold as you think.
 The average temperature of this place is almost -24 degrees Fahrenheit during the winter, and in the holiday season, it may reduce to almost -40 degrees Fahrenheit.